islerbatuhan/lambda-mongo-express/README.md

 # lambda-mongo-express
+Code piece for a serverless project that creates a rest endpoint using lambda and express, and query data from MongoDB.

-Code piece for serverless project.
-AWS lambda, AWS Api Gateway, Express and MongoDb
+AWS Lambda, AWS Api Gateway, Express and MongoDb

-# How to deploy
+# How to deploy with serverless
 - npm install
 - serverless deploy